robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 #### CHAPTER 5 - Anatomy of the deployment pipeline

+- The deployment pipeline is a paradigm for moving for moving code from check-in to production in a controlled way.

 - Much of the waste in software release comes from the progress of software through testing and operations.

 - Check hashes of binaries to prove they are the same at each stage of the deployment pipeline.